 The UPSC Mains Syllabus is much more comprehensive as this stage comprises nine theory papers,

 and the final interview stages tests the overall personality of the candidate by the competent board members.

-Union Public Service Commission conducts the Civil Services Exam in 3 phases
+Union Public Service Commission conducts Civil Services Exam in 3 Phases

 - Preliminary Examination (Objective)

 - Main Examination (Subjective)